 For each module, you will complete one or two assessments.
 In addition, tutors will set ungraded or formative assessments as part of the learning process.
 At the end of the module an overall module mark is awarded based on the evidence of the summative assessments, with 40% being the pass mark.

-Please refer to the Assessment Regulations, which can be found via the following link, for full details.
+Please refer to the Assessment Regulations, which can be found at https://ucleeds.ac.uk/related-documentation/ for full details.

 Grading